nxp-appcodehub/dm-knx-iot-examples-on-nxp-mcxw71/README.md

 Another required tool is `git`, used to pull the repository code.

-[Secure Provisioning SDK tool](https://www.nxp.com/design/design-center/software/development-software/secure-provisioning-sdk-spsdk:SPSDK) is required to handle NBU updates.
-This tool can be insalled using Python:
+[Secure Provisioning SDK tool (SPSDK)](https://www.nxp.com/design/design-center/software/development-software/secure-provisioning-sdk-spsdk:SPSDK)<a name="spsdk"></a> is required to handle NBU updates.
+This tool can be installed using Python:

 ```
 $ pip install spsdk